Skip to content

 You should pass a list of all possible options to the options prop, and a list of specific options to display inside the option menu to the displayedOptions prop.

-For more details, see the With complex menu filter demo.
+For more details, see the custom displayed options demo.

 placeholder